 Step 2.
-Change the IP Address in the Configuration Files
+Change the IP Address in the silo.conf File

-You must change the ipaddress value in the configuration files.
+You must change the ipaddress value in the silo.conf configuration file.
+To do so:

 - 1. Either go to the console of the SL1 appliance or use SSH to access the server. - 2.
 Enter the following at the command line: